hsri-pf9/pf9-du/lib/notifier/README.md

 - password
 - virtual_host (optional)

-It may optionally contain an `ssl` section with SSL connection parameters.
+It may optionally contain an `ssl` section with these options:

+- certfile
+- keyfile
+- ca_certs

-    changepublisher.publish_change(change_type, obj_type, obj_id)
+    notifier.publish_notification(change_type, obj_type, obj_id)

 Queues a change message with the specified parameters.
 The message is guaranteed to be delivered within one second.